javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 If we don't listen to `versionchange` event and don't close the old connection, then the second, new connection won't be made.
 The `openRequest` object will emit the `blocked` event instead of `success`.
 So the second tab won't work.

-Here's the code to correctly handle the parallel upgrade:
+Here's the code to correctly handle the parallel upgrade.

+It installs `onversionchange` handler after the database is opened, that closes the old connection:

 ```js
 let openRequest = indexedDB.open("store", 2);